J.P. Crawford Player Props: Mariners vs. Guardians

 J.P.
 Crawford At The Plate

-- This year, Crawford has recorded at least one hit in three of seven games (42.9%), and had multiple hits twice.
+- Crawford has reached base via a hit in four games this year (of eight played), and had multiple hits in three of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.